 Though all cases vary and none is predictive, Ed’s experience includes:

-- Defending a major financial institution in Residential Mortgage Backed Securities-related litigation alleging breach of contract and other claims arising from the institution’s role as an indenture trustee
+- Representation of a major financial institution in class actions, derivative suits, and other civil litigation alleging breach of contract, breach of fiduciary duty, and other claims arising from the institution’s role as an indenture trustee

-- Representing a Fortune 100 company in the commodities industry in a global investigation and FCPA proceeding before the Department of Justice and the Securities and Exchange Commission (resolved by a civil settlement and Non Prosecution Agreement without an admission of criminal liability)
+- Representation of a Fortune 100 company in the commodities industry in a global investigation and FCPA proceeding before the DOJ and SEC

-- Defending a significant government contractor in the aerospace and defense industry in civil False Claims Act qui tam litigation and related investigations and proceedings (qui tam proceedings won on a motion to dismiss)
+- Representation of a significant government contractor in the aerospace and defense industry in civil FCA qui tam litigation and related investigations and proceedings

-- Defending a Fortune 500 company in the defense and aerospace industry in aviation products liability claims in state court (won on summary judgment)
+- Representation of a Fortune 500 company in the defense and aerospace industry against aviation products liability claims

-- Defending a large, privately-held government contractor in the engineering and construction industry in state and federal criminal and civil investigations raising allegations of false claims submissions, negligence, and breach of contract (resolved by a civil settlement without an admission of criminal liability)
+- Representation of a large, privately-held government contractor in the engineering and construction industry in state and federal criminal and civil investigations raising allegations of false claims submissions, negligence, and breach of contract

-- Successfully representing prominent government contractors in the management consulting and industrial supply industries in bid protests involving billion dollar procurements
+- Representation of prominent government contractors in the management consulting, information technology, and industrial supply industries in bid protests involving billion-dollar procurements

-- Representing a former senior DOD official in Congressional investigations and civil Bivens litigation relating to U.S. policy during the global war on terrorism (civil litigation won on a motion to dismiss and successfully defended on appeal including a denial of cert by the U.S. Supreme Court)
+- Representation of a former senior DOD official in Congressional investigations and civil Bivens litigation relating to U.S. policy during the global war on terrorism

-- Representing a U.S. defense contractor asserting breach of contract claims arising from an overseas joint venture (resolved successfully for a significant settlement)
+- Representation of a U.S. defense contractor asserting breach of contract claims arising from an overseas joint venture

-- Representing a foreign national in the multi-district In re Terrorist Acts litigation (won on a motion to dismiss and successfully defended on appeal)
+- Representation of a foreign national in the multi-district In re Terrorist Acts litigation

-- Pursuing affirmative claims alleging fraud and breach of fiduciary duty on behalf of a privately-held corporation against a former officer and director (won on summary judgment and successfully defended on appeal)
+- Representation of a privately-held corporation alleging fraud and breach of fiduciary claims against a former officer and director

 Special Assistant United States Attorney, Washington, DC United States Attorney's Office, 2005-2006